Testing An Immersion Heater

 Remember that this is only a switch.
 The multimeter settings remain on ohm resistance.
-So you testing if the terminals are connecting or not together when you turn up the switch.
+So you test if the terminals are connecting or not together when you turn up the switch.

-The thermostat (stat) will be a closed connection when ~230 volts flowing through on it, and an open connection when there are no ~230 volts going through between the two terminals.
+The thermostat (stat) will be a closed connection when ~230 volts flow through on it, and an open connection when there are no ~230 volts going through between the two terminals.

 Connect the leads to both sides of the stat.
 Doesn’t matter which leads connect where.

-If your thermostats are turned to 60° C, there are ~230 volts flowing through the terminals.
+If your thermostats are turned to 60° C, there are ~230 volts flowing through the wires to the terminals.

-The measurement you have to get on the multimeter display is 0 or 00.2.
+The measurement you have to get on the meter on the multimeter display is 0 or 00.2.

 If you turn the stat to a lower temperature, first you have to hear a click.